 Do you look to the heavens and fret over what's out there, like meteors, old satellite debris and other space junk that could drop on your home?

-Wilson says you can breathe a bit more easily, at least when it comes to your coverage.
 Most homeowners have "open perils" policies, meaning you are protected from anything that isn't specifically excluded.
 Damage that comes from "falling objects," which includes stuff that comes from the sky, is usually covered.
-In fact, Wilson notes, it's fairly rare to find a policy that doesn't include "falling objects" protection.

 Volcanic eruptions are another incident that comes under "open perils."
-Wilson says many policies have coverage for volcanic action built in, but it is limited to any damage to your structure and possessions caused by lava or volcanic ash.
+Many policies have coverage for volcanic action built in, but it is limited to any damage to your structure and possessions caused by lava or volcanic ash.
 That means you'll need a separate earthquake policy to be covered for any tremors and resulting damage connected to an eruption.

 The volcano clause is especially important in a state like Hawaii, which also has a state-run volcano insurance program to provide even more coverage for residents in the highest-risk regions.

-Headstones and other grave markers are often targeted by Halloween pranksters.
-But Wilson says tombstones are generally covered by homeowners insurance if they're cracked, crushed or defaced with paint.
+Headstones and other grave markers are often targeted by pranksters and are generally covered by homeowners insurance if they're cracked, crushed or defaced with paint.

 Homeowners can raise the limit by purchasing additional insurance.